Rachel Roberts (actress): Personal life

 Roberts was married twice and had no children.
 She first married actor Alan Dobie in 1955.
 They divorced in 1960.
 The following year, Roberts married actor Rex Harrison in Genoa, Italy.
 The marriage was tumultuous; Roberts and Harrison both drank excessively and engaged in public fights.
 Harrison later left Roberts and they divorced in 1971.
-Later that year, Harrison married British socialite Elizabeth Rees-Williams, Roberts's former best friend.
+Later that year, Harrison married British socialite Elizabeth Rees-Williams, Roberts' former best friend.

 Roberts was known in the entertainment industry for the eccentric behaviour that stemmed from her alcoholism.
 She had a habit of imitating a Welsh Corgi when intoxicated and once, at a party thrown by Richard Harris, attacked actor Robert Mitchum on all fours, chewing his trousers and chomping on his bare skin, while he patted her on the head, saying "there, there".
-At the time of her death, Roberts was intermittently with Darren Ramirez, an attractive Mexican almost 20 years younger.
+In diary entries from June 1967, Richard Burton describes a visit from the Harrisons where "Rachel became stupendously drunk and was or became totally uncontrollable...She insulted Rex sexually, morally, physically and in every way.
+She lay on the floor in the bar and barked like a dog.
+At one time she started to masturbate her basset hound - a lovely sloppy old dog called Omar."
+At the time of her death, Roberts was intermittently with Darren Ramirez, a Mexican almost 20 years younger.
 It was a largely platonic relationship.
-In her final years she became obsessed with reconciling her relationship with Harrison.
+In her final years she became obsessed with rekindling her relationship with Harrison.